If you've recently had extremity injuries and you're not sure how to identify the treatment for these, read this article to help you.

 - Sports-related accidents

-Symptoms of an extremity fracture vary widely according to the location of the fracture.
-The pain is usually located to the site of the injury and there can be distal disruption of the nerves or blood vessels in any fracture that causes numbness,, tingling or coldness to the part of the body distal to the fracture.
+.
+The pain is usually located at the site of the injury, and there can be distal disruption of the nerves or blood vessels in any fracture that causes numbness, tingling or coldness to the part of the body distal to the fracture

-The main symptoms of an upper extremity fracture are:
+.
+The main symptoms of an upper extremity fracture

 - Obvious deformity at the site of the fracture

-- Inability to affectively use the arm due to problems in the affected area
+- Inability to effectively use the arm due to problems in the affected area

 - Bruising, warmth, or redness of the affected area